Nevenall/remark-containers/README.md

 Containers begin with `::: {HTML Element Name} [optional list of classes]` on a new line, and end with `:::` on a new line.

-**Watch out** for any white-space before or after the container markers.

 For example:

 ```markdown